peterflynn/brackets-commands-guide/README.md

 Brackets Commands Guide
 =======================
-An extension for [Brackets](https://github.com/adobe/brackets/), a new open-source code editor for the web.

-_**Note:** This extension requires Brackets Sprint 14 or newer._

 Use the keyboard to quickly search for commands and run them:

 1. Press Cmd+Alt+?
 (Ctrl+Alt+? on Win)